-Choosing the right part for your new gaming PC isn’t easy, especially if you’re not up to date on how things stand in the market.
+Choosing the right parts for your new gaming PC isn’t easy, especially if you’re not up to date on how things stand in the market.
 And even though there are only two major companies manufacturing mainstream desktop CPUs at the moment, all the different models and specs can still be quite confusing.

 Now, the question of Intel vs. AMD is a whole other matter, and it’s something that we’ve already discussed in another article.
 In this one, we’ll be focusing specifically on Intel and their most popular mainstream CPUs – the i3 and the i5 models.

 So, should you choose an i3 or an i5 CPU for gaming?
 Let’s dig into it and find out!